Merengue típico: Rhythms

-Today merengue tipico actually consists of several different rhythms.
+Today merengue típico actually consists of several different rhythms.
 Merengue derecho, or straight-ahead merengue, is the kind of fast-paced, march-like merengue Americans are most used to hearing.
 Pambiche or merengue apambichao is said to have developed during the American occupation of the Dominican Republic (1916-1924), taking its name from the "Palm Beach" fabric worn by American soldiers.
 Its tempo is usually slower than merengue derecho, and it can be recognized by the more syncopated rhythms in both bass and tambora.
 It is probably the rhythm most beloved by típico aficionados: dancing to it is said to require more skill since it is more complicated and syncopated than merengue derecho, and it helps to set the típico genre apart since it is used infrequently by orquesta groups.
 Guinchao is a third and more recently developed rhythm that is a combination of the other two.
 The once-common paseo, a slow introduction during which couples would promenade around the dance floor, is now common only in folkloric presentations.
 In the past, other dances like the mangulina, carabiné, polka, guarapo, and zarambo were also played on accordion, but are now generally heard only at folkloric presentations.